mnieber/skandha/README.md

 0. The call to `registerFacets` is mandatory.
 It creates a back-reference to the container in each facet instance.
-1. The `setCallbacks` function comes from <AOP ref here>.
+1. The `setCallbacks` function comes from [Aspiration](http://github.com/mnieber/aspiration).
 We use it here to install callback functions that handle selection and make sure that selected items are highlighted.
 1. The `selectionActsOnItems` function is a reusable helper that provides a data mapping from an "itemById" field onto the `selection.items` field.
 It's implemented as follows: